-Proposed Rule 204-4 requires exempt reporting advisers to file reports with the SEC on Form ADV through the Investment Adviser Registration Depository.
-However, exempt reporting advisers would only be required to complete certain items in Part 1A of Form ADV (as well as corresponding sections of the schedules to Part 1A), namely, basic identifying information and information regarding other business activities engaged in by the adviser, financial industry affiliations, private funds managed by the adviser (see "Amendments to Form ADV" below for more information), the adviser's control persons, and disciplinary history for the adviser and its employees.
-Exempt reporting advisers would not be required to prepare a client brochure (Form ADV Part 2) under the proposed rule; however, reports filed by exempt reporting advisers would be publicly available on the SEC's website.
-In addition, exempt reporting advisers would be required to update the information provided on Form ADV pursuant to the same timeframes applicable to registered investment advisers (i.e., exempt reporting advisers will be required to update the information at least annually, and may be required to file interim updates in the event of certain changes to their businesses).
-In order to facilitate filings by exempt reporting advisers, the SEC proposed several corresponding amendments to Form ADV.
-Exempt reporting advisers are required to file an initial Form ADV with the SEC by no later than August 20, 2011.
-If the proposed rules are adopted without modification, exempt reporting advisers will need to solicit disciplinary history information from their personnel and controlled companies in advance of the August 20, 2011 filing deadline in order to be in a position to make a complete and accurate filing by such date.
+As adopted, Rule 204-4 requires exempt reporting advisers to file reports with the SEC on Form ADV through the Investment Adviser Registration Depository.
+However, exempt reporting advisers will only be required to complete certain items in Part 1A of Form ADV (as well as corresponding sections of the schedules to Part 1A), namely, basic identifying information and information regarding other business activities engaged in by the adviser, information identifying the registration exemption(s) relied upon, financial industry affiliations, private funds managed by the adviser (see "Amendments to Form ADV" below for more information), the adviser's control persons, and disciplinary history for the adviser and its employees.
+Exempt reporting advisers are not required to prepare a client brochure (Form ADV Part 2) under the rule; however, reports filed by exempt reporting advisers will be publicly available on the SEC's website.
+In addition, exempt reporting advisers are required to update the information provided on Form

+ADV pursuant to the same timeframes applicable to registered investment advisers (i.e., exempt reporting advisers will be required to update the information at least annually, and may be required to file interim updates in the event of certain changes to their businesses).
+In order to facilitate filings by exempt reporting advisers, the SEC adopted several corresponding amendments to Form ADV.
+Exempt reporting advisers are required to file an initial Form ADV with the SEC between January 1, 2012 and March 30, 2012.
+As such, exempt reporting advisers will need to solicit disciplinary history information from their personnel and controlled companies in advance of the March 30, 2012 filing deadline in order to be in a position to make a complete and accurate filing by such date.
+At the SEC open meeting where the SEC adopted these rules, Chairman Schapiro directed the SEC staff to reconsider the new requirements for exempt reporting advisers after receiving and assessing the first year's filings.

-In addition to the filing requirements for exempt reporting advisers set forth in the proposed rules, the SEC has explicitly noted in a release accompanying the proposed rules that exempt reporting advisers are subject to examination by the SEC.
-Because the venture capital fund exemption and the private fund adviser exemption are set forth in Section 203(l) and Section 203(m) of the Advisers Act, rather than Section 203(b) (as was the case with respect to the historic private adviser exemption), the SEC views exempt reporting advisers as subject to examination pursuant to Advisers Act Section 204(a).
-There is no indication in the proposed rules or rule releases what an examination of an exempt reporting adviser might entail; however, an exempt reporting adviser should, at a minimum, be prepared to demonstrate to the SEC the basis for its responses in Form ADV Part 1A.
+The SEC noted that because the venture capital fund exemption and the private fund adviser exemption are set forth in Section 203(1) and Section 203(m) of the Advisers Act, rather than Section 203(b) (as was the case with respect to the historic private adviser exemption), the SEC views exempt reporting advisers as subject to examination pursuant to Advisers Act Section 204(a).
+The SEC added, however, that it does not intend to perform routine examinations of exempt reporting advisers, but may perform examinations in circumstances under which it determines that such examinations are appropriate, including where it believes there are indications of wrongdoing.